 A deadly drug — sometimes in disguise

-Introduced more than 50 years ago, pharmaceutical fentanyl is a man-made opioid sometimes prescribed to treat severe and/or chronic pain.1,2 But this isn’t the kind of fentanyl you’re hearing about in the news these days.
-Illicitly manufactured fentanyl, the illegal form of the drug, is up to 50 times stronger than heroin.3 It’s also believed to be the main reason for the recent spike in opioid overdose deaths in the US.3,4
+Introduced more than 50 years ago, pharmaceutical fentanyl is a man-made opioid sometimes prescribed to treat severe and/or chronic pain.
+But this isn’t the kind of fentanyl you’re hearing about in the news these days.
+Illicitly manufactured fentanyl, the illegal form of the drug, is up to 50 times stronger than heroin.
+It’s also believed to be the main reason for the recent spike in opioid overdose deaths in the US.

-No one plans to come face to face with a deadly opioid overdose situation, but it happens every day.3 Be prepared to save a life and carry a life-saving naloxone medication like Kloxxado® (naloxone HCl) nasal spray 8 mg.5
+No one plans to come face to face with a deadly opioid overdose situation, but it happens every day.
+Be prepared to save a life and carry a life-saving naloxone medication like KLOXXADO® (naloxone HCl) Nasal Spray 8 mg.

 Dangers of illicitly manufactured fentanyl

-The surge of illicitly manufactured fentanyl flooding this country is driving a lethal new phase of the US opioid epidemic.1 And it takes just a tiny bit to end someone’s life.
-Just 2 mg of fentanyl – the amount shown in the photos below – has the potential to cause a deadly overdose.5
+The surge of illicitly manufactured fentanyl flooding this country is driving a lethal new phase of the US opioid epidemic.
+Just 2 mg of fentanyl – the amount shown in the photos below – has the potential to cause a deadly overdose.

-As fatal overdoses reach record-breaking levels, it is important to remember that each one of us has the power to potentially save another person from a deadly fentanyl-related overdose.1-3,6 How?
-By being prepared for an opioid overdose emergency and carrying a lifesaving naloxone medication like Kloxxado® (naloxone HCl) nasal spray 8 mg.6
+As fatal overdoses reach record-breaking levels, it is important to remember that each one of us has the power to potentially save another person from a deadly fentanyl-related overdose.
+How?
+By being prepared for an opioid overdose emergency and carrying a lifesaving naloxone medication like KLOXXADO® (naloxone HCl) Nasal Spray 8 mg.

 A lethal dose of illicitly manufactured fentanyl